IuriGorenstein/SOM/README.md

 # Self Organizing Maps (SOM)
-Codes used in study involving the Atlantic Ocean decadal variability and control over NE and WAF precipitation (with SOMpy)
+Repository containing code examples on how to reproduce the study of the Atlantic Ocean decadal variability and control over Northeast Brazil and West Africa precipitation using SOM (SOMpy library)

 This codes are an adaptation from the SOMpy library.
-They capture the idea behind the results achieved in the "Northeast Brazil and West Africa decadal precipitation anti-correlation patterns: an exploration of the decadal Atlantic variability using non supervised neuron-networks" article (currently in review).
-They are part of my masters degree in Physical Ocenography project and dissertation, in Universidade de  São Paulo, Brazil.
+They capture the idea behind the results achieved in the "The Northeast Brazil and West Africa decadal precipitation anti-correlation" article (currently in review).
+They are a part of my masters degree in Physical Ocenography project and dissertation, at Universidade de  São Paulo, Brazil.

 The example in Drive_AtlanticExample.py uses public data from the Cmip6 climate models to create the Self Organizing Maps feature space and its clusterization.
 The main effort from this code is to compute the percentages matrix, which semmed necessary for the Best Matching Unit correlation since the SOMpy library didn't seem to project the data into the feature space and back to the input space to describe the climate data as desired.